The world is evolving rapidly. The Middlebury Institute is too. Here’s what you need to know for the 2020–2021 academic year.

 Financial Support and Affordability

 For students who cannot take classes full time this academic year but want to maintain progress toward their degree, we have reduced our per-credit cost from $2,030 per credit to $1,777 per credit for students who take 11 or fewer credits.
 Students taking 12 or more credits will be charged the comprehensive fee.
+We will not be increasing any tuition costs for the 2021–22 academic year—both the comprehensive fee and per-credit cost will remain the same.
 Learn more about tuition costs.

 Please note that if you move to part time, your scholarships and grants will be prorated.
 If you take fewer than six credits, you will no longer be eligible for federal financial aid.